You can keep geese away with the Goosinator and we have the research to prove that.

 In December of 2012, the city of Denver purchased two Goosinators to help them with their massive problems in their parks.
 It worked so successfully that the media wanted to come out and check it out for themselves.

-They reviewed it and concluded that it's the best product for chasing off geese.
+They reviewed it and concluded that it's the best product to keep geese away.
 We made a short video from some of the highlights from the media.
 You can check out the full versions on our media page.

 Check it Out Below!